cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   decoding; see also {{map-keys}}.

 Major type 6:
-: optional semantic tagging of other major types.
+: a tagged data item whose tag is the argument and whose value is the single following encoded item.
 See {{tags}}.

 Major type 7:
-: floating-point numbers and simple data types that need no content, as well as the "break" stop code.
+: floating-point numbers and simple values, as well as the "break" stop code.
 See {{fpnocont}}.

 These eight major types lead to a simple table showing which of the